knpuniversity/symfony4/knpu/ep1-stellar/route-controller.md

 Interesting... this `annotations` package *actually* installed `sensio/framework-extra-bundle`.
 We're going to talk about how that works *very* soon.

-Now, about these annotations routes.
+Now, about these annotation routes.
 Comment-out the YAML route.
 Then, in `ArticleController`, above the controller method, add `/**`, hit enter, clear this out, and say `@Route()`.
 You can use either class - but make sure PhpStorm adds the `use` statement on top.
 Then add `"/"`.